-The Department of Black and Latino Studies is interdisciplinary and is fully committed to antiracist inclusive teaching and learning.
-Everyone should feel welcome and safe in our classes–this includes being responsive to different ways that people learn.
+The Department of Black and Latino Studies is interdisciplinary and is fully committed to student-centered, antiracist inclusive teaching and learning.
+This means that as teachers we should think about how we can manifest equity in our classrooms, the ways in which we facilitate participation from everyone, and how we can be responsive the multiple ways that people learn.
+In our classes, everyone should feel welcome and respected.
 We assembled these resources for teaching so that all BLS faculty can develop an ongoing teaching practice that supports active, empowered learning.

 Our work continues the radical, inclusive pedagogical practices of an earlier generation of faculty at CUNY, including Toni Cade Bambara, June Jordan, Audre Lorde, and bell hooks.
 You can read some of their writings about empowered teaching here: